 Tactical Aggression and Pressure

-Here is a great video below by KidMoney who has a closer look at Spence’s relentless pressure and some other skill sets.
+I recommend you check out this great video below by The Fight Diary which has a closer look at Spence’s relentless pressure and some other skill sets.

-The welterweight champ loves to invest in this area during a fight as attacking the body constantly can lead to opponents guard to open up top.
-This has resulted in Spence getting some devastating KO’s during his career.
+The welterweight champ loves to invest in this area during a fight as attacking the body constantly can lead to the opponent’s guard opening up top.
+This has resulted in Spence getting some devastating KOs during his career.

 Check out Reemus Boxing‘s breakdown on how Spence smartly targets the body to wipe out opponents.